Charliemowood/atom-guide/README.md

 ### Terminal

 For working with your text editor and especially opening new files.
-It is highly recommended to use Terminal, you might also of heard this described as a command line interface or a shell.
-Terminal is used to create lots of different type of files in a given project for instance: .html, .js(JavaScript), .rb(Ruby) files ect.
-Terminal is used to give direct commands to your system and work in an efficient manner.
+It is highly recommended to use Terminal, you might also of heard of this described as a command line interface or a shell.
+Terminal is used to create lots of different types of files in a given project for instance: .html, .js(JavaScript), .rb(Ruby) files ect.
+Terminal is used to give direct commands to your system.

 You will need to locate Terminal on your system.